jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 The command ```add-apt-repository``` doesn't come standard as part of an Ubuntu distribution  On 12.04 and earlier, install the python-software-properties package: [^109] ```sudo apt-get install python-software-properties```.
 On 14.04 and later: ```sudo apt-get install software-properties-common```.

-> __Example Usage:__ [Gwibber.com](http://gwibber.com/ "Gwibber") is a microblogging aggregation application.
+> __Example Usage:__ The application [gwibber](http://gwibber.com/ "Gwibber") is a microblogging aggregation application.
 It has a PPA where they release daily or nightly builds of their software.
 This is good if you are a developer or beta-tester or a user that needs access to cutting edge feature [^110].
 If you were so inclined you can add their repository: ```sudo add-apt-repository ppa:gwibber-daily/ppa```

 There is also a PPA for Linux-libre.  *"Linux-libre is an operating system kernel and a GNU package that is maintained from modified versions of the Linux kernel.
 The aim of the project is to remove from the Linux kernel any software that does not include its source code, has its source code obfuscated, or is released under proprietary licenses [^111].
 The downside of removing proprietary firmware from the kernel is that it will cause loss of functionality of certain hardware that does not have a free software replacement available.
 This affects certain sound, video, TV tuner, and network (especially wireless) cards, as well as some other devices.
 When possible, free software replacement firmware is provided as a substitute, such as the openfwwf for b43, carl9170 and ath9k_htc wireless card drivers."*